stevomatthews/srt/docs/API-functions.md

 for a message that is next to the currently lost one, it will be delivered and the lost one dropped.

-- Returns:

-  * Size (\>0) of the data received, if successful.
-  * 0, if the connection has been closed
-  * `SRT_ERROR` (-1) when an error occurs

-- Errors:

-  * `SRT_ENOCONN`: Socket `u` used for the operation is not connected.
-  * `SRT_ECONNLOST`: Socket `u` used for the operation has lost connection (this is reported only if the connection was unexpectedly broken, not when it was closed by the foreign host).
-  * `SRT_EINVALMSGAPI`: Incorrect API usage in **message mode**:
-    * **live mode**: size of the buffer is less than `SRTO_PAYLOADSIZE`
-  * `SRT_EINVALBUFFERAPI`: Incorrect API usage in **stream mode**:
-    * Currently not in use.
-File congestion control used for **stream mode** does not restrict the parameters. **???**
-  * `SRT_ELARGEMSG`: Message to be sent can't fit in the sending buffer (that is, it exceeds the current total space in the sending buffer in bytes).
-This means that the sender buffer is too small, or the application is trying to send a larger message than initially intended.
-  * `SRT_EASYNCRCV`: There are no data currently waiting for delivery.
-This happens only in non-blocking mode (when `SRTO_RCVSYN` is set to false).
-In blocking mode the call is blocked until the data are ready.
-How this is defined, depends on the mode:
-   * In **live mode** (with `SRTO_TSBPDMODE` on), at least one packet must be present in the receiver buffer and its time to play be in the past
-   * In **file/message mode**, one full message must be available,
-     * the next one waiting if there are no messages with `inorder` = false, or possibly the first message ready with `inorder` = false
-   * In **file/stream mode**, it is expected to have at least one byte of data still not extracted
-   * `SRT_ETIMEOUT`: The readiness condition described above is still not achieved and the timeout has passed.
-This is only reported in blocking mode when `SRTO_RCVTIMEO` is set to a value other than -1.

 |      Returns     |                                                           |
 |:----------------:|:--------------------------------------------------------- |
 | Size             | Size (\>0) of the data received, if successful.           |